Skip to content

 The Linux kernel's slab concept is particularly well-suited for optimizing multiple object sizes: it maintains one or more slabs for each size-class (essentially a set of fixed-size object pools), tracks object usage, and optimizes object construction/destruction (caching warm objects).
 While a microcontroller might not be suited for a heavyweight slab, we can mimic a similar design and implement a simplified memory management mechanism for higher-end chips.

 Simply put, we define several size-classes (e.g., 16B, 32B, 64B, 128B...), and each size-class manages multiple slabs.
 A slab is a contiguous block of memory divided into N object slots.
-A slab itself can be in one of three states: empty (completely empty), partial (partially used), or full (no free slots).
+A slab itself can be in one of three states: empty (empty), partial (partially used), or full (full).
 When allocating, we take a slot from a partial or empty slab; when deallocating, we add it back to the slab's free list.

 This might not seem like much.
-However, we can now implement adjacent merging strategies to prevent memory from being scattered everywhere.
-We can also quickly match the nearest size.
-Since everything is pooled, we can perform specialized optimizations for different object types (construction/destruction caching, debug headers).
+However, we can now implement adjacent merging so that memory isn't scattered all over the place.
+We can also quickly match the nearest size, and since everything is pooled, we can perform specialized optimizations for different object types (construction/destruction caching, debug headers).

 A Simplified Version